jnear/cs202-compiler-construction/homework/hw2.md

 This assignment corresponds roughly to the following exercises in the
 textbook:

-- Exercise 2 (page 29)
+- Exercise 1
-- Exercise 3 (page 29)
+- Exercise 3
-- Exercise 4 (page 31)
+- Exercise 4
-- Exercise 5 (page 33)
+- Exercise 5
-- Exercise 6 (page 34)
+- Exercise 6
-- Exercise 7 (page 35)
+- Exercise 7

 ## Challenge Exercise

-Implement a random expression generator that generates correct expressions.
-Write a function called `randomTest` which generates 100 test cases and runs your compiler on them.
+Implement a partial evaluator for the RVar language.
+This challenge exercise corresponds to Exercise 9 on page 41 of the textbook.

+Optionally, extend your partial evaluator by completing Exercise 10.

 **Note**: if you are an undergraduate student, and you solve the challenge exercise for extra credit, please note this in a comment at